arthurBricq/chess_rust/README.md

 ## [Dev] TODO List for myself

-List of problems
+### Inconsistency of the engine

+I have several problems with my implementation of alpha beta pruning that were revealed by my latest test setup.
+The test `practice_back_rank_mate_3` fails depending on some parameters of the engine.

+The biggest issue is that if I add **move ordering** in the `AlphaBetaPruning`, the puzzle fails.
+This puzzle consists of a queen sacrifice.
+I noticed that if I lower the queen value to 1, the puzzle is solved...
+Does this highlight a problem with my alpha-beta pruning ?

-- Some tests that I have written passes with `AlphaBetaEngine` but fails with `IterativeDeepening`.
-This is really weird.
+It consistently fails with `IterativeDeepening`.
+This is really weird, but could be explained by a bug in the implementation.
-- Lots of `TODO` in the code, often hinting some possible optimizations

-List of missing features
+### Missing features

 - Chess Rules
     - [ ] En Passant, using a stateful representation